What is an Offshore Merchant Account

 One of the common factors that all offshore accounts share is the use of reserves.
 Reserves are a predetermined percentage or a set amount to be held by the payment processor during the life of the account.
 Reserves generally vary between 5% to 10% of the monthly volume and are usually held for 6 months, having the first months funds released on month 7, so on and so forth.
 This type of account reserve is called a rolling reserve.

-Reserves are required by banks because of the risk associated with accounts.
-Businesses operating in industries that traditionally have problems with chargebacks will usually have higher reserves.
-Reserves are ultimately based on trust, but in the offshore industry, most banks will not fully release a merchant from a release agreement.
+Banks requires reserves because of the risk associated with accounts.
+Businesses operating in industries that traditionally have chargeback problems will usually have higher reserves.
+Reserves are ultimately based on trust, but most banks will not fully release a merchant from a release agreement in the offshore industry.

 Hold Period for Offshore Funds